5/14/2025

 Francisco Silva

-Thanks Rob.
-For the benefit of those who are new to the biorestorative story, I would like to take a moment to summarize our developmental programs.
-Our lead clinical stage candidate BRTX100 is a novel cell-based therapeutic engineer to target areas of the body that have little or no blood flow.
+Thanks, Rob.
+For the benefit of those who are new to the BioRestorative story, I would like to take a moment to summarize our developmental programs.
+Our lead clinical stage candidate, BRTX100, is a novel cell-based therapeutic engineered to target areas of the body that have little or no blood flow.
 The product is formulated using autologous or a person's own cultured mesenchymal stem cells collected from the patient's bone marrow.
-The safety and efficacy of BRTX100 in treating chronic lumbar disc disease or CLDD is being evaluated in an ongoing phase two prospective randomized double-blinded and controlled study.
+The safety and efficacy of BRTX100 in treating chronic lumbar disc disease, or CLDD, is being evaluated in an ongoing phase two prospective randomized double-blinded and controlled study.
 A total of up to 99 eligible subjects will be enrolled at up to 16 clinical sites across the United States.
-Subjects included in a trial will be randomized -to-one to receive either BRTX or SHAM or placebo.
-In a podium presentation that I gave in February in 2025 Orthopedic Research Society Annual Meeting, I reviewed 26 to 52-week blinded data from the first 15 subjects with CLDD enrolled in this study.
-No serious adverse events were reported and there was no dose-limiting toxicity at 26 to 52 weeks.
-Preliminary blinded visual analog scale or VAS and Western Disability Index or ODI data collected at weeks 26 and 52 post-injection demonstrated an exceptionally positive trend compared to baseline.
-We were also really excited to see that at 52-week comparison of MRI images compared to baseline, there appears to demonstrate morphological changes that potentially demonstrate disc microenvironment remodeling.
-More recently, just last week in fact, I presented preliminary 26, 52 and 104-week blinded preliminary Phase II BRTX100 data from the same 15 subjects at the International Society for Cell and Gene Therapy 2025 Annual Meeting.
-The longer-term preliminary blinded data continues to trend positively compared to baseline and if these trends continue, we believe that the Phase II trial will meet its primary and secondary endpoints.
+Subjects included in the trial will be randomized two to one to receive either BRTX or sham or placebo.
+In a podium presentation that I gave in February in 2025 Orthopedic Research Society Annual Meeting, I reviewed 26 to 52 week blinded data from the first 15 subjects with CLDD enrolled in this study.
+No serious adverse events were reported and there was no dose limiting toxicity at 26 to 52 weeks. preliminary blinded visual analog scale, or VAS, and of Western Disability Index, or ODI, data collected at weeks 26 and 52 post-injection demonstrated an exceptionally positive trend compared to baseline.
+We were also really excited to see that a 52-week comparison of MRI images compared to baseline there appears to demonstrate morphological changes that potentially demonstrate disc microenvironment remodeling.
+More recently, just last week, in fact, I presented preliminary 26, 52, and 104-week blinded preliminary Phase II BRTX100 data from the same 15 subjects at the International Society for Cell and Gene Therapy 2025 annual meeting.
+The longer-term preliminary blinded data continues to trend positively compared to baseline.
+And if these trends continue, we believe that the Phase II trial will meet its primary and secondary endpoints.
 Partly based on the preliminary data, we have achieved two important FDA milestones since the beginning of 2025.
-The first of those was the FDA granting Fast-Track designation for BRTX100 CLDD program.
-The FDA Fast-Track program is aimed to facilitate the development and expedite the review of the investigational treatments that are designed to treat serious conditions and have the potential to address significant unmet medical needs.
-Benefits of the program include early and early-stage clinical trials for the FDA during the clinical development process and stem cell product candidates with Fast-Track designation may also be eligible for priority review and accelerated BLA, biologics license application approval.
-Achieving Fast-Track designation was an important milestone for Bioresorative and we look forward to working more closely with the FDA as we continue to advance our lead BRTX100 clinical program.
-The second milestone achieved since the start of 2025 was the FDA clearing our investigational drug application for a Phase II clinical trial for BRTX100 in chronic cervical dyscogenic plane or CCDT.
+The first of those was the FDA granting fast-track designation for our BRTX100 CLDD program.
+The FDA's FAST-TRACK program is aimed to facilitate the development and expedite the review of the investigational treatments that are designed to treat serious conditions and have the potential to address significant unmet medical needs.
+Benefits of the program include early and frequent interaction with the FDA during the clinical development process, and stem cell product candidates with FAST-TRACK designation may also be eligible for priority review and accelerated BLA biologics license application approval.
+Achieving FAST-TRIBE designation was an important milestone for BioRestorative, and we look forward to working more closely with the FDA as we continue to advance our lead BRTX100 clinical program.
+The second milestone achieved since the start of 2025 was the FDA clearing our investigational drug application for a Phase II clinical trial for BRTX100 in chronic cervical discogenic pain, or CCVP.
 As a result, BRTX100 is now the first and only stem cell-based product candidate in the world cleared by the FDA to be evaluated in the cervical degeneration disc disease setting.
-Moving to our four preclinical metabolic program, Thermostem, we are developing cell-based therapy candidates to treat target obesity and metabolic disorders using brown adipose or fat-derived stem cells, or BADSCs, to generate brown adipose tissue or BAT as well as exosomes secreted by the badass.
+Moving to our core preclinical metabolic program, ThermoSTEM, we are developing cell-based therapy candidates to treat target obesity and metabolic disorders using brown adipose or fat-derived stem cells, or BADSCs, to generate brown adipose tissue, or BAT, as well as exosomes secreted by the BAT-AS.
 BAT is intended to mimic naturally occurring brown adipose depots that regulate metabolic homeostasis in humans and is involved in weight loss.
-While further work is needed to fully understand the mechanism of action of Thermostem and its impact on weight loss and metabolism, we have not seen nor do we expect the same negative secondary effects of GLP-1 pharmaceuticals, such as loss of muscle mass and negative cardiovascular effects.
-As awareness of the promise that our Thermostem-based stem cells hold for the treatment of obesity and related metabolic disorders continues to grow, it is important that this potentially game-changing opportunity is well-protected, both for us and any current and our future potential licensing partners.
-Accordingly, we have methodically built a comprehensive patent portfolio of issued patents that cover both the US and international markets, and we are pleased to see that our already formidable IP estate expanded again in the first quarter.
-On a final note, our and company with regard to a potential license agreement for our Thermostem metabolic disease programs are continuing.
+While further work is needed to fully understand the mechanism of action of thermostem and its impact on weight loss and metabolism, we have not seen nor do we expect the same negative secondary effects of GLP-1 pharmaceuticals, such as loss of muscle mass and negative cardiovascular effects.
+As awareness of the promise that our thermostem-based stem cells hold for the treatment of obesity and related metabolic disorders continues to grow, it is important that this potentially game-changing opportunity is well protected, both for us and any current and our future potential licensing partners.
+Accordingly, we have methodically built a comprehensive patent portfolio issued patents that cover both the US and international markets.
+And we are pleased to see that our already formidable IP estate expanded again in the first quarter.
+On a final note, our previously reported substantial discussions with undisclosed commercial stage regenerative medicine company with regard to a potential license agreement for our thermostat metabolic disease programs are continuing.
 While we cannot provide interim progress updates nor provide any assurances that we will come to a mutually acceptable agreement, we are committing to closing the loop on this as soon as practical.
 With that, I will turn the call over back to Lance.

 speaker